- May help reduce bleeding / cramps/ irritation

 - All natural

-Are Cherish Pads organic?
+Are they organic?
 The quick answer is “no.”

-Cherish Sanitary Napkins are an all-natural product.
+Nspire Cherish Pads are an all-natural product.
 However, they don’t contain any organic certifications.
 If you’re going to pay more money for a product of this kind when compared to regular disposable pads, why not get one that’s organic and has this official designation?

 All-natural can actually mean just about anything.
 Literally, just about anything.
 “All-natural” products have no government regulations behind them in any way whatsoever.